ocamllabs/ocamllabs-www/_posts/2016-08-15-summer-school.md

 room to ourselves, a chance for lovely walks across the islands, and a local caricaturist on hand to draw the guests.

-{% include thumbs.html name1="Punting4.jpg" name2="Punting5.jpg" name3="punting7.jpg" %}
+{% include thumbs.html name1="Punting4.jpg" alt1="Zooming through Grantchester Meadows" name2="Punting5.jpg" alt2="Some bovine roadblocks to navigate past" name3="punting7.jpg" alt3="The group makes it to the pub at the end of the river" %}

 The school was a fantastic opportunity to gather specialists and newcomers within this research field, and initial feedback has been very